chuckcscccl/rustlr/test1grammar.md

 ## Chapter 1: Unambiguous LR Grammar for Simple Calculator.

-Please note that this tutorial has been rewritten for **[Rustlr version 0.2.3][drs]**, which can now **automatically generate a lexical scanner from a minimal set of declarations.**
+Please note that this tutorial has been rewritten for **[Rustlr version 0.2.x][drs]**, which contains significant changes over the 0.1.x versions, although it remains compatible with parsers already created.
-Parsers created since version 0.1.3 remain compatible.
 The original version of this chapter is available [here](https://cs.hofstra.edu/~cscccl/rustlr_project/test1grammar0.html).

 This tutorial is written for those with sufficient background in computer